Ruben Limonjyan | December 23, 2021 | Workplace Discrimination

 An employer is not allowed to ask you to provide proof of disability.
 If your disability is obvious, the employer should offer reasonable accommodation without requesting documentation.
 The law only allows your employer to ask for proof of disability if you seek reasonable accommodation.

 Reasonable accommodation involves changing the working environment to suit an incapacitated employee.
 It may include job restructuring, modifying working equipment, and making the office easily accessible for employees with disabilities.

 However, it is important to note that you should only provide the necessary medical documents that reveal you need a reasonable accommodation.
 It is unlawful for employers to demote, deny reasonable accommodation, terminate, harass, or discriminate against employees with obvious or proven disabilities.
 An employer should not fail to hire you due to your disabilities, provided you are up to the task regardless of whether you have reasonable accommodation.

 What to Do If You Have Been Wrongfully Terminated or Discriminated Against

 If you believe an employer disregarded your ADA rights, you can file a claim against the company.
 You must file a charge of discrimination to the U.S. Equal Employment Opportunity Commission within 180 days of the discrimination.
 Working with an employment attorney allows you to file your claim on time and protects your rights during the process.

 If you have been discriminated against, you should get the compensation that will place you in the situation you would have been in if you were not discriminated against.
 If you were terminated, you may get reinstated, get reasonable accommodation, or better still, receive back pay.

 Get Help from an Employment Attorney Today

-Despite the stringent measures set by the ADA, many employers in Los Angeles continue to discriminate against and harass employees living with disabilities.
+Despite the stringent measures set by the ADA, many employers continue to discriminate against and harass employees living with disabilities.
 At Limonjyan Law Group, we will offer the legal support you need.
 Schedule an appointment with us today to learn more about how we can help you.